 For that, unhide all hidden files and folders on your computer and go to C:\Program Files.
 Here you will see a folder named WindowsApps.

-It might show an error message while renaming.
-If you are getting You don’t currently have permission to access this folder, you will have to follow the next solution.
+In most cases, the operation will result in an error message while renaming.
+If you see You don’t currently have permission to access this folder, you will have to follow the next solution.

 3] Get full control over the WindowsApps folder